The pitcher’s assessment at RPP has many components, including the following:

 - Post-Assessment Consult Session

 The first step in the process is a basic movement screen.
 It’s ground zero for any training program.
 In some form or other, many of the issues pitchers face on the mound can be traced back to what we see in a movement screen.
 Many times, it can even predict what we’re more than likely to observe on video or motion capture later in the assessment process.
 Without a movement screen, you’re basically flying blind.
-A coach can scream and yell all he wants, if the body can’t physically perform the task, there isn’t a whole lot a coach can do.
+A coach can provide a cues to a pitcher all day long, but if the body can’t physically perform the task, there isn’t a whole lot a coach can do.

 A movement screen is an integral part of how we evaluate a pitcher’s movement strategies, and it can tell us a lot about an athlete’s mobility and stability, range of motion and even fascial issues.
 A thorough assessment will evaluate a pitcher’s overall movement by reviewing the following categories: